aiddata/accessible-poverty-estimates/README.md

     - If you are considering using older snapshots of the OSM database to align with DHS round years, historical coverage of OSM may be limited and impede model performance.
 For most developing countries, the amount of true historical coverage lacking in older snapshots is likely to be far greater than the amount of actual building/road/etc development since the last DHS round.
 Neither is ideal, but we expect using more recent OSM data will be more realistic overall.
 Please consider your particular use case and use your judgement to determine what is best for your application.
     - Year/month availability of older OSM data may not always be consistent across countries.
 For the most part, each year since 2020 will have at least one archived version (e.g., 20200101, 20210101)

+3. Access geospatial variable data from GeoQuery [**skip for replication only**]
+    - All data provided by GeoQuery is from publicly available sources.
+Data is freely and publicly accessible directly via GeoQuery for a broad range of administrative and other boundaries.
+Data for other boundaries can be requested from GeoQuery and a custom extract will be run for free.
+See https://www.aiddata.org/geoquery/custom-requests for details.
+      - The geospatial data associated with the DHS clusters used in this repository were produced using a custom extract from GeoQuery, and the resulting data is included in the repository for replication.

 ### Setting configuration options

 This section describes options that should be set in `config.ini`